Skip to main content

 Blood pressure is a vital sign, yet it is highly variable.
 A single reading can be influenced by numerous factors, including stress, caffeine intake, physical activity, and even the anxiety of being tested, a phenomenon known as “white coat hypertension.”
 A workplace wellness screening, often conducted in a non-clinical setting by staff with varying levels of training, is a snapshot in time.
 It cannot capture the full picture of an individual’s cardiovascular health.

-An employee with chronic workplace stress may exhibit elevated during a screening.
+An employee with chronic workplace stress may exhibit elevated blood pressure during a screening.
 This reading is a physiological response to their environment.
 The HPA (Hypothalamic-Pituitary-Adrenal) axis, the body’s central stress response system, is activated, leading to a release of cortisol and adrenaline, which constricts blood vessels and increases heart rate.

 A program that penalizes this employee for a high reading without considering the context of their work environment or offering an alternative, such as providing an at-home monitoring log, may be discriminating based on a physiological state exacerbated by the workplace itself.